Wine 101: The Ultimate Wine Serving Temperature Guide

 Served too cold, red wine will seem excessively tannic and acidic.
 Not the description we are looking for.
 Too warm, they will become overly “hot,” alcoholic and lifeless.
 It can be a balancing act, but we have some quick tips.

-It’s important to keep in mind that everyone’s perception differs, so stick to our recommend spectrum.
+It’s important to keep in mind that everyone’s perception differs, so stick to our recommended spectrum.
 Serve between 55° F and 65° F, depending on the varietal (see below).

 Do You Chill Pinot Noir?

-While Pinot Noir differs region to region, its flavor profile tend to feature anise and rose petal notes and undertones of berries, clove, and licorice.
+While Pinot Noir differs from region to region, its flavor profile tends to feature anise and rose petal notes and undertones of berries, clove, and licorice.
 A very unique varietal, Pinot Noir will excel if served at the proper temperature, slightly chilled.

 Should Merlot be Chilled?